qlaboudigue/AssoDiapason/README.md

 - Displaying the list of shared items and the possibility for the owner to manage the lending parameters
 - Access members personnal informations
 - Managing undesirable content
+- Notify all users at event, story, activity, item creation

 ## To do
 - Add the "Spot" class